-Find Infineon‘s recommended products for Telecom AC-DC power conversion in the below block diagram, and discover reference designs and available boards to speed up your journey.
+Find Infineon‘s recommended products for Telecom AC-DC power conversion in the above block diagram, and discover reference designs and available boards to speed up your journey.

 Power Factor Correction (PFC) shapes the input current of the power supply to be in synchronization with the AC input voltage, in order to maximize the real power drawn from the mains (AC supply).
 In a perfect PFC circuit, the input current is in phase with the input voltage (as it would be with a pure resistor), without any input current harmonics.
 Although active PFC can be achieved in several ways, the boost converter is the most popular topology used in PFC applications.

 For low power applications, the critical conduction mode (CrCM) boost topology has advantages in power saving and improving power density.
 At some medium/high power level the poor filtering ability and high peak current start to have significant disadvantages.